Skip to main content

 Spartiates were discouraged from foreign travel, partly to prevent Helot rebellions in their absence.

-What is hypomeiones?
+What are hypomeiones?

 Show answer